GSA/site-scanning-engine/docs/layout.md

 "Applications" have a `main.js` and are meant to be executables.
 These are found in the [apps](./apps) directory.

 The current applications are:
-1) [The Site Scanner](../apps/scanner) which is responsible for scanning and scan logic.
+* [The Scan Engine](../apps/scan-engine) which listens to the message queue and routes work to the appropriate scanner.
-2) [The  Producer](../apps/producer) which is responsible for creating work for the Site Scanner application.
+* [The  Producer](../apps/producer) which uses CRON to schedule jobs on the message queue.
-3) [The API](../apps/api) which is responsible for managing HTTPS access to the data.
+* [The API](../apps/api) which is responsible for managing HTTPS access to the data.

-See each the applications' `README.md`s for more info.
+See each of the applications' `README.md`s for more info.

 #### Adding a new application
 To add a new application, use the Nest.js CLI to scaffold the application.